egafford/hackathon_python_remote_write_receiver/README.md

 Third, though, the brevity of the code required for basic integration with Prometheus once all the magic incantations were known is quite striking.
-Compared with the monstrosity of poorly-understood code that must run in the customer env that is our amazon-cloudwatch-agent, this is tiny and can run in our accounts.
+Compared with the amount of code that must run in the customer env that is our amazon-cloudwatch-agent, this is tiny and can run in our accounts.
 This alone very much does suggest to me that the way forward may be promising from